ericguizzo/anti_transfer/README.md

 python3 pretrain_vgg_nsynth.py
 ```
 The pre-trained convolution part of these VGG networks will be used to compute the deep feature losses in the actual trainings.
-Depending on the GPU, it may be necessary to modify the batch_size variable in these scripts.
+Depending on the used GPU, it may be necessary to modify the batch_size variable in these scripts.

 ## TRAIN MODELS
-When all pre-trainings terminate, run the actual trainings, to obtain the results exposed in the original paper.
+When all pre-trainings finished, run the actual trainings to obtain the results exposed in the original paper.
+The experiments_antitransfer folder contains all configuration files for the experiments to run.
+The file naming describes fo each configuration: ID_training-dataset_split-type_pretraining-dataset
+* ID 1-4 are the baseline.
+Here no anti-transfer nor weight initialization is applied.
+We compute 20 times all baseline experiments to look at random fluctuations.
+* In ID 10-17  weight-initialization, but no anti-transfer is applied.
+We compute 3 times each configuration to look at random fluctuations.
+* In ID 20-27 we apply anti-transfer learning (and no weight initialization).
+Each configuration is separately tested computing the anti-transfer loss in each convolution layer (13) of the VGG16 networks.

+We recommend to use the ipython environment at this stage

 ## GENERATE PLOTS
-Run the following bash scripts to produce the plots included in the paper.
+Run the following bash scripts to produce the plots included in the paper
-Results values are hard-coded in the scripts.
+(our result values are hard-coded in the scripts).
 ```bash
 python3 plot_accuracy_boost.py
 python3 plot_loss_epochs.py